DouglasAllen/linux-app-docs-A/README.md

 # app-docs

-documentation or links to docs and info about various apps
+documentation or links to docs and info about various programming apps that I found on my system.

+Some have exanples.